mturk/svcbatch/docs/building.md

 that runs batch files as Windows services.

-The build process supports only command line tools and both Microfot and GCC compilers.
+The build process supports only command line tools and both Microsoft and GCC compilers.

 ## Prerequisites

-To compile SvcBatch from source code you will need either Microsoft C/C++ Compiler from Microsoft Visual Studio 2010 or latest msys2/mingw64 compiler tollkit.
+To compile SvcBatch from source code you will need either Microsoft C/C++ Compiler from Microsoft Visual Studio 2010 or any later version.
+Alternatively you use msys2/mingw64 compiler toolchain.

 The official distributions are build using
 [Custom Microsoft Compiler Toolkit](https://github.com/mturk/cmsc)